pixelastic/aberlaas/README.md

 ## Releasing

-`aberlaas release` will build the package and release it to npm.
+`aberlaas release` will release the package to npm.
 It will update the version in `package.json` as well as creating the related git tag.

 When called without arguments, it will prompt you for the next version to